ez80/84-CE-Documentation/registers.rst

   ld hl,(133212)

-This will put whatever is inside address 133212, or byte 133213, and the 2 bytes after that, inside the hl register pair.
+This will put whatever is inside address 133212, the 133213th byte, and the 2 bytes after that (hl is 3 bytes), inside the hl register pair.

 But why do we have parenthesis around the address?
 This is something called indirection.